ferddecoded/ecommerce-react-graphql/readme.md

 Sick Fits is a mock e-commerce web application that contains the real functionality of an online reseller market.

+This project is a full stack application, with React and Appollo on the front end and Node.js on the backend.

 Users are able to create an account, post items they would like to sell, and transact payments of items.

 ## Technologies